Sophomore Planning & Moderation

 For the student, Moderation is an opportunity to explore options and seek advice; for the committee, it is an opportunity to assess the student’s readiness to undertake the advanced course work of the Upper College, including a Senior Thesis.
 Acceptance into the Upper College is not automatic and is confirmed by a formal letter from the advisor to the student summarizing the course of study that the student and the committee have outlined for the coming two years.
 Normally, Moderation occurs in the first semester of the sophomore year; in all cases a student is required to moderate before registering for classes as a junior.
 In general this process should be completed by March 1 of the sophomore year, since Moderation is required for students to apply for one of the numerous BA merit scholarships.
 Students moderating by April 15 have priority for admission into the Upper College.
 Students must have moderated into the Upper College in order to apply for returning student scholarships, register for courses for their junior year, or to receive a Leave to Study Away.

-Students planning on transferring to complete their BA studies at another college or university should meet with the Associate Dean of Academic Affairs to discuss transfer procedures; they should also meet with the Associate Dean and their academic advisor to discuss possible transfer schools.
+Students planning on transferring to complete their BA studies at another college or university should meet with the Director of Career Services to discuss transfer procedures; they should also meet with the Associate Dean and their academic advisor to discuss possible transfer schools.
 Transfer applications may be due as early as December 1 (for fall entrance) and as late as April or May.
 Students who are considering transfer are encouraged to begin to explore this option in the summer between their first and second year at the College.